AARP: New York state budget leaves out 18,000 people who are languishing on wait lists

 BY Spectrum News Staff New York City

-Opening statements began Monday in the hush money trial against Donald Trump, the first criminal case against a former president in U.S. history, after a full jury was selected last week.
+The New York hush money trial against Donald Trump is underway, the first criminal case against a former president in U.S. history.

 Trump faces 34 charges of falsifying business records around purported efforts to cover up his alleged infidelity with an adult film actress during his 2016 presidential campaign.
 The former president has pleaded not guilty and denied any wrongdoing.